-There is a high risk of substitution or mixing.
-The fishery may make sets on both freeschool tuna and tuna that is associated with FADs, floating objects, seamounts, megafauna (including whalesharks and whales) during the same fishing expedition.
+At the time of the site visit there was a high risk of substitution or mixing.
+The fishery may make sets on both free school tuna and tuna that is associated with FADs, floating objects, seamounts, megafauna (including whalesharks and whales) during the same fishing expedition.
 Much of the activity is opportunistic and it is not possible to distinguish catches using current systems on-board as catches are placed into tanks where fish from more than one set will be present.
 It is not possible to verify the catch origin (fishing method) of all fish discharged from on-board tanks.

-Accordingly it is considered that there is a high likelihood of mixing of certified and non-certified product on-board prior to discharge of catches.
+Accordingly it is considered that at the time of the site visit there is a high likelihood of mixing of certified and non-certified product on-board prior to discharge of catches.
+Free school caught tuna will not therefore be eligible to enter MSC chains of custody until separate MSC CoC certification is obtained by the client beginning at the point of fish being landed on the deck of approved vessels.